ibmm-unibe-ch/glycosylator/docs/source/glycosylator.optimizers.rst

 The optimizers package
 ======================

-The optimizers inherit most of their functionality from Biobuild.
+The optimizers inherit most of their functionality from BuildAMol.
-Check out the `Biobuild documentation <https://biobuild.readthedocs.io/en/latest/>`_ for more information.
+Check out the `BuildAMol documentation <https://biobuild.readthedocs.io/en/latest/>`_ for more information.

 The utils module
 ----------------